Ai Weiwei: "15 Years of Chinese Contemporary Art Award (CCAA)" – Power Station of Art, Shanghai, 2014

 On 26 April 2014, Ai's name was removed from a group show taking place at the Shanghai Power Station of Art.
 The exhibition was held to celebrate the fifteenth anniversary of the art prize created by Uli Sigg in 1998, with the purpose of promoting and developing Chinese contemporary art.
 Ai won the Lifetime Contribution Award in 2008 and was part of the jury during the first three editions of the prize.
 He was then invited to take part in the group show together with the other selected Chinese artists.
 Shortly before the exhibition's opening, some museum workers removed his name from the list of winners and jury members painted on a wall.
-Also, Ai's works Sunflower Seeds and Stools were removed from the show and kept in a museum office (see photo on Ai Weiwei's Instagram).
+Also, Ai's works Sunflower Seeds and Stools were removed from the show and kept in a museum office.
 Sigg declared that it was not his decision and that it was a decision of the Power Station of Art and the Shanghai Municipal Bureau of Culture.